anza-xyz/agave/quic-datagram/README.md

 ### Minimal buffering during `Dialing`

-When no connection exists to a peer, the first packet to be sent is buffered while dialing is going on.
-This is critical for standstill to deliver the cert if connection got lost while we were waiting for a rebroadcast.
-Further traffic that arrives while a dial is in flight is **dropped on the floor** (counted in `egress_dropped_dial_in_progress`).
+When no connection exists to a peer, a single-packet slot is buffered while dialing is going on, and it always holds the **most recent**
+datagram: each new arrival overwrites the previously buffered one (the displaced older packet is counted in `egress_dropped_dial_in_progress`).
+This is critical for standstill - when the rebroadcast cert is the only packet produced during the dial window it is both the first and the latest, so it is the one delivered once the connection comes up.
 Rationale:

 - Votor sends ≤4 pkt/slot/peer (~50 ms apart).
 A dial-in-flight window
   loses ~a few packets; the upper layer keeps producing fresh ones.
-- Buffering would require a queue - how big would it need to be?
+- A full queue would just raise the question of how big it must be.
-- Old votes probably not worth delivering by the time a dial completes.
+- Old votes are probably not worth delivering by the time a dial completes, the freshest packet is the one worth sending.
-- Standstill is covered by buffering of the first packet.

 ### Why no `Backoff` state